Significant Case Histories of Pressure Vessel Failures

 • Incident: A reactor used for the production of trichlorophenol exploded, releasing a toxic cloud containing tetrachlorodibenzo-p-dioxin (TCDD) over the town of Seveso.

-• Consequences: Several animals died immediately, and many people suffered from skin lesions and other health problems.
+• Consequences: Several animals died immediately, and many people suffered from skin lesions and other health issues.

-• Lesson: This disaster highlighted the importance of proper maintenance, timely equipment checks, and the need for disaster preparedness and response mechanisms.
+• Lesson: This disaster highlighted the importance of proper maintenance, timely equipment checks, and disaster preparedness.

 Flixborough, UK (1974):

-• Incident: A temporary bypass pipe ruptured due to inadequate support and led to a massive explosion in a chemical plant.
+• Incident: A temporary bypass pipe ruptured due to inadequate support, leading to a massive explosion in a chemical plant.

 • Consequences: 28 people died, and significant damage was caused to the surrounding area.